PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 > Now if the user deletes the first `Manual` records of 2002, the system will auto delete all the `Auto` type records up to 2020 (Current year -1).
 >
 > In the above example, suppose I have a record for 2015 that is pulled from the gift and now if the user deletes the 2002 records, the system will auto-delete all the `Auto` type records only up to 2014.
-2015 record is pulled so the system will not delete it  and thats why summary tab will show records from 2015 to 2021.
+2015 record is pulled so the system will not delete it  and that's why summary tab will show records from 2015 to 2021.
 >
 > Similarly, in above case if I have manually added records for 2015 (Instead of pulled), the system will not auto-delete records from 2015 to 2021.